Julian-Gallegos/can-of-books-backend/README.md

 Actual time needed to complete: 38 minutes

+## Estimates feature 6

+Name of feature: Be able to update a book

+Estimate of time needed to complete: 90 minutes

+Start time: 12:55 PM

+Finish time:

+Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->